 4. Children changing from father’s name to mother’s name

 A child might choose to switch from bearing his father’s surname to bearing his mother’s surname or vice-versa.
-This is mostly common in situations of absent fathers or mothers.
+This is most common in situations of absent fathers or mothers.

 5. For religious purpose